Closed-Loop Dual-Atom-Interferometer Inertial Sensor with Continuous Cold Atomic Beams

 We demonstrate a closed-loop light-pulse atom interferometer inertial sensor that can realize continuous decoupled measurements of acceleration and rotation rate.
-The sensor operates in the differential mode of double-loop atom interferometers, which share the same Raman light pulses in a spatially separated Mach-Zehnder configuration and use continuous cold atomic beam sources propagating in opposite directions from two 2D$^+$ magneto-optical trappings.
-By phase-locking these interferometers via the Raman laser phases from the differential interferometer signal, the decoupled acceleration phase shift and rotation phase shift can be obtained simultaneously.
-Experimental results show that the differential detection suppresses the common-mode noise and also increases sensitivity to be approximately 1.5 times higher than that of a single atom interferometer.
-In addition, the closed-loop phase-locking method improves the long-term stability of the sensor effectively.
-We achieve long-term stabilities for the acceleration and the rotation rate at 0.13 $\mu$g and 35 $\mu$rad/s, respectively, using a short interrogation time of 0.87ms (interference area $A=0.097$ mm$^2$).
+The sensor operates with double-loop atom interferometers, which share the same Raman light pulses in a spatially separated Mach-Zehnder configuration and use continuous cold atomic beams propagating in opposite directions from two 2D$^+$ magneto-optical trappings.
+Acceleration and the rotation rate are decoupled and simultaneously measured by the sum and difference of dual atom-interferometer signals, respectively.
+The sensitivities of inertial measurements are also increased to be approximately 1.86 times higher than that of a single atom interferometer.
+The acceleration phase shift is compensated in real time by phase-locking these interferometers via the Raman laser phases from the sum interferometer signal, and the gyroscope perfomance is improved.
+We achieve long-term stabilities of $6.1 \ \mu g$ and 840 nrad/s for the acceleration and the rotation rate, respectively, using a short interrogation time of 0.87ms (interference area $A=0.097$ mm$^2$).
 This work provides a building block for an atomic interferometer based inertial measurement unit for use in field applications that require a high data-rate and high stability.

 \end{CJK*}